harminder0209/cheat-sheets/misc/ssl-certs.md

 1. Generate RSA

+This is a private for CA cert. you should never share with anyone.

 ```bash
 openssl genrsa -aes256 -out ca-key.pem 4096
 ```

-2. Generate a public CA Cert
+1. Generate a public CA Cert

 ```bash
 openssl req -new -x509 -sha256 -days 365 -key ca-key.pem -out ca.pem